WestRidgeSystems/jmisb/examples/parserplugin/README.md

-# Parser Plugin example for jMISB
+# Parser Plugin example for jmisb

 This is demonstration / example code for <https://github.com/WestRidgeSystems/jmisb>

-It shows how to add a parser to jMISB without modifying the source code.
+It shows how to add a parser to jmisb without modifying the source code.
 This might be useful where you need to support a custom (not MISB standardised) local set or universal set.

-In this example (based on a production system), there is a message that is not parsed correctly by jMISB, and is to returned as a `RawMisbMessage`.
+In this example (based on a production system), there is a message that is not parsed correctly by jmisb, and is to returned as a `RawMisbMessage`.

 The structure looks like: